-Price response programs operate based on voluntary actions of electricity customers in response to market signals.
+Price response programs operate based on the voluntary actions of electricity customers in response to market signals.
 They typically rely on wholesale clearing prices as a primary signal or method to reimburse customers for their participation.
 Price-responsive demand helps mitigate spikes in wholesale market prices.

 Price response programs include the following:

-Experience with regional power markets suggests that active demand response is crucial to both power system reliability and market efficiency.
+Experience with regional power markets suggests that active demand response is crucial to power system reliability and market efficiency.

 See the following for more information:

 - States with demand response programs — Includes an overview map and detailed state-by-state descriptions.